5 Top Reasons You Should See a Vegan Nutritionist

 picture of Maya Bach a vegan registered dietitian nutritionist

 Having gone through two plant based pregnancies myself, I know the struggles and challenges that come with living in a meat centric country!
-(P.S. you can read more about my last pregnancy (including birth story!) here).
+(P.S. you can read more about my last pregnancy (including my birth story!) here).

 Vegan Kids Dietitian: Karla Moreno-Bryce MDA, RD, LD

-Raising vegan kids can so feel isolating sometimes.
 It seems like once you say your kids are plant based, everyone has an opinion about nutrition!

 Learning from an expert is especially important when discussing nutrition for littles.